gecampbell/galliard.xyz/content/blog/2015/09/the-mailing-list.md

 everything in between and beyond.

-[Facebook](http://www.facebook.com) is now by far the dominant leader in social media, connecting a substantial portion of the Earth's human inhabitants on a daily basis.
+[Facebook](http://www.facebook.com) is now by far the dominant leader in "social" media, connecting a substantial portion of the Earth's human inhabitants on a daily basis.
 Email, however, is still around and still in daily use.

-While Facebook is extraordinarily good at capturing interactions between people, its sheer size makes it less good at capturing smaller groups.
+While Facebook is extraordinarily good at capturing interactions between people, its sheer size makes it less good at facilitating smaller groups.
 I tend to think of Facebook as an enormous convention center.
 I can wander around for hours, ducking into various rooms and seeing what all my friends are up to on a daily basis.
 It's